 At a time when there is enough food for everyone on the planet, food security remains elusive for far too many people.
-More than 800 million people worldwide—almost three times the size of the US population—don’t have enough food to eat, and decades-long progress to feed more people is now backsliding as the climate crisis, conflict, and COVID-19 converge to push people into poverty—including those who produce, process, and make food available to communities around the world.
+Around 800 million people worldwide—almost three times the size of the US population—don’t have enough food to eat, and decades-long progress to feed more people is now backsliding as the climate crisis, conflict, and COVID-19 converge to push people into poverty—including those who produce, process, and make food available to communities around the world.

 So how do we fix our food systems to ensure food security for all?
 It starts with the recognition that the way we grow, process, and sell a lot of our food has become exclusive, unhealthy, unequal, and unsustainable in the face of the climate crisis.
 We must support local communities to grow nutritious foods, make sure food is available to everyone, and build a world where everyone can afford it.